 Comments were relayed about certain aspects of their existing practice in relation to the training.
 For instance, a teacher related an experience of explaining the process of evaporation by bringing learners out to the open and drawing their attention to dried clothing on the washing line and the dried-out puddle from the heat of the sun.
 That is relating theory to real life, a technique that may not always present an opportunity in all contexts.
 Teachers were encouraged to give deep thought to opportunities of relating theory to the real life and vice versa when planning their lessons.

 More strategies were highlighted that ranged from assessment for learning to embedding literacy, language and numeracy.
 While teachers absorbed the content, they were quick to identity real time obstacles to the compliance of the concepts because of inadequate resources and sometimes poor political will as stated by one teacher.
 An IT teacher complained bitterly about the duration of his teaching period which could be prolonged for good effect.
-It was strongly suggested that they could place pressure on the managers and leaders to review lesson duration for core subjects such as Maths, English Language, Sciences and IT.
+It was strongly advised that pressure could be placed on education leaders to review lesson duration for core subjects such as Maths, English Language, Sciences and IT.

-Highlighting the three main styles of teaching, it was suggested that teachers create a balance among visual, auditory and kinaesthetic styles of teaching and learning rather than auditory and visual.
-An example was given about the measuring the physical dimensions of a room to calculate its volume.
-The activity is to be issued to pairs of learners in a group and to be checked against accurate dimensions.
+Highlighting the three main styles of teaching, it was suggested that teachers create a balance among visual, auditory and kinaesthetic styles of teaching and learning rather than the conventional focus on auditory and visual.
+An example was given about the measuring of the dimensions of a room to calculate its volume.
+The activity is to be issued to pairs of learners in a group and checked against accurate dimensions.
 This is meant not just to inject some kinaesthetic activity but to ensure a higher degree of involvement and motivation, boost deep learning and more importantly encourage team working skills among learners.

 Generally, teachers were very attentive to the module, engaging throughout the session and were actively making notes.
 In reference to the post-it notes, they were advised to revisit the existing strategies, compare with the modern techniques and select some practical techniques to be used in their subsequent practice.